-Self-care is not optional and it’s not all bubble baths and mani-pedis.
-Self-care means you put your well-being first and foremost.
+Whether times are chaotic or relatively calm, self-care is not optional and it’s not all bubble baths and mani-pedis.
+Self-care means you put your well being first and foremost.

-This is often the toughest lesson for our clients to put into consistent action.
+This is often the toughest lesson for people to put into consistent action.

 One of the most insidious myths of accidental love is that Love = Sacrifice.
 If we are selfless enough and focus on the needs of others we will get the love we want.